stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/run-container/README.md

 # How to run the Singularity container for the Single cell RNA Seq Snap workflow (ScRNASeqSnap)

-We have generated definition and singularity files that contain all tools, packages, and dependencies necessary to run the code and analyses modules in the `sc-rna-seq-snap` repository.
+We have generated Dockerfile and Definition file that contain all tools, packages, and dependencies necessary to run the code and analyses modules in the `sc-rna-seq-snap` repository.
+These are customized for `Rstudio/R v4.4.0` and `Seurat v4.4.0`.

 ## To use the container in an R interactive session on HPC:

-From an interactive node on HPC, the user can open an R interactive session.
+From an interactive node on HPC, the user can open their session.
 Please modify memory and resources as needed for the analysis module to run.
 ```
 bsub -P hpcf_interactive -J hpcf_interactive -n 1 -q standard -R "rusage[mem=4G]" -Is "bash"
 ```